okitavera/dotfiles/README.md

 </div>

 ## About
-I love of customizing my linux os, changing the colors, make some widgets, etcetera.
+I love about customizing my Linux.
+Changing the colors, make some widgets, etcetera.
 That was a simple thing to do, but it fun.
 So I think GitHub is the best place to organize my dotfiles.

 ## Disclaimer
 * Basically, I maintain this repo as my personal dotfiles, so it may break your setup if you don't know the basic of *nix system.
 * Don't forget to cherry-pick just what you want to keep your system clean, because currently I am not using any autoinstaller-things.
+* My setups are heavily depended on this script : `.bin/xrgc`.
+It basically used for reading colors from xrdb (.Xresource), so don't forget to pick that too.

- Your dotfiles are how you personalize your system.
+* Last but not least, Your dotfiles are how you personalize your system.
 Stay awesome.

 ## Overview
 Currently, I am using gnome-shell as my main desktop environtment, but sometimes I am using [windowchef](https://github.com/tudurom/windowchef) as well.